3 Idiots: Statistics

-3 Idiots released on 25 December 2009 over 1550 prints and 1760 screens in India, which was considered to a "wide domestic release for a Bollywood film" at that time, according to trade analysts.
+3 Idiots released on 25 December 2009 over 1550 prints and 1760 screens in India, which was considered to be a "wide domestic release for a Bollywood film" at that time, according to trade analysts.
 Major multiplexes allotted more than 95% of screens for the film, prior to the release.
 It also had a wide-overseas release with about 344 prints in 415 screens.
 However, Bollywood Hungama and The Times of India reported that the film had got about 342–366 screens.
-The film's wide-release in about 32 countries, excluding India — United States, Canada, United Kingdom, United Arab Emirates, South Africa, East and West Africa, Fiji, Belgium, Netherlands, Mauritius, Malaysia, Singapore, Australia and New Zealand — was noted by trade analysts, that it may slow down the business of James Cameron-directorial Avatar (2009), released prior a week, had broken all box-office records.
-Producer Vinod Chopra stated that, a multiplex in Australia reduced shows for Avatar, in order to get huge number of shows for this film.
+The film's wide-release in about 32 countries was noted by trade analysts, who wondered whether it would slow down the business of James Cameron's Avatar (2009), which was breaking box-office records.
+Producer Vinod Chopra said that a multiplex in Australia reduced the shows for Avatar, so that it could play 3 Idiots.

-Following its success, the film was screened in the East Asian markets; the film was released in Taiwan on 17 December 2010, followed by Hong Kong on 1 September 2011.
-In China, it was released as San Ge Shagua ("Three Idiots"), on 15 December 2011.
+Following its domestic success, 3 Idiots was screened in East Asian markets.
+It was released in Taiwan on 17 December 2010, followed by Hong Kong on 1 September 2011 and mainland China on 15 December 2011.
 In South Korea, it was released on 29 December 2011.
-Along with the original Hindi version, a Mandarin Chinese dubbed version was also released, with the popular actress Tang Wei voicing Kapoor's role, and Huang Bo voicing Khan's role.
+Along with the original Hindi version, a Mandarin Chinese–dubbed version was also released, with Tang Wei voicing Pia, and Huang Bo voicing Rancho.
 In January 2013, the film was distributed by Apex Entertainment and CJ Entertainment to release the film in the Korean markets and was released on 25 January 2013.
 Following its success in other Asian markets, Japanese distributor Nikkatsu announced plans to release the film in Japan.
 It was released there in June 2013, under the Japanese title Kitto, Umaku Iku (きっと、うまくいく).